amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 ```
 external : ℝ → ℝ
   | i → internal i - 2.0
-    where internal : ℝ → ℝ
-            | x → x^3.0
+    where internal : ℝ → ℝ | x → x^3.0
 ```

-The type system can automatically infer the type of the function `internal` to be $\mathbb{R} \to \mathbb{R}$ based on its implementation and its usage within the body of the function `external`, so there is no need explicitly to provide the type of the function `internal`.
 The `where` clause in this code is analogous to the $where$ clause in mathematics—it provides a succinct way to create local definitions.
 The scope of the function `internal` is the body of the function `external`.

 Note that, instead of the `where` clause, the `let-in` construct can be used to introduce the `internal` function.

 ```
 external : ℝ → ℝ
-  | i → let internal : ℝ → ℝ
-              | x → x^3.0
+  | i → let internal : ℝ → ℝ | x → x^3.0
         in internal i - 2.0
 ```